Fear of a Black Planet: Critical reception

 In The Washington Post, Richard Harrington said because Fear of a Black Planet is a challenging listen, "How it's met depends on how it's understood."
-Robert Christgau, writing for The Village Voice, felt that its "brutal pace" loses momentum and that the group's lyrics are ideologically flawed, but wrote that although their "rebel music" is gimmicky, "this is show business, and they still think harder than anybody else working their beat."
+Robert Christgau, writing for The Village Voice, felt that its "brutal pace" loses momentum and that the group's lyrics are ideologically flawed, but wrote that although their "rebel music" is gimmicky, "this is show business, and they're still smarter and more daring than anybody else working their beat."
 Peter Watrous of The New York Times called it "an essential pop album" and stated, "On their own, the lyrics seen[sic] functional.
 Taken with the music, they bloom with meaning."
 Simon Reynolds of Melody Maker remarked that the content epitomizes the group's significance at the time: "Public Enemy are important ... because of the angry questions that seethe in their music, in the very fabric of their sound; the bewilderment and rage that, in this case, have made for one hell of strong, scary album".
 Chicago Tribune critic Greg Kot felt that with the album, "Public Enemy affirms that it is not just a great rap group, but one of the best rock bands on the planet-black or otherwise".

 At the end of 1990, Fear of a Black Planet appeared in the top-10 of several critics' lists of the year's best albums.
 It was voted the third best record of 1990 in The Village Voice's annual Pazz & Jop critics' poll, and the publication's Robert Christgau ranked it number 10 on his own "Dean's list".
 It was named the second best album of the year by The Boston Globe, the third best by USA Today, and fifth best by the Los Angeles Times's Robert Hilburn, who wrote that it "dissects aspects of the black experience with an energy and vision that illustrates why rap continues to be the most creative genre in pop".
 The State named it one of the year's best albums and hailed it as "possibly the boldest and most important rap record ever made.
 A sonic tour de force".
 Fear of a Black Planet was nominated for a Grammy Award for Best Rap Performance by a Duo or Group, presented at the 33rd Grammy Awards in 1991.